Quasi-F-splittings in birational geometry

 {\bf Overview.} As our work builds on many technical results, we provided additional foundational material to make it easier for the reader to understand the content of this article.
 In particular, Subsections \ref{ss:witt-vectors}, \ref{ss:quasi-F-splittings}, \ref{ss:iterated-Cartier-operator}, \ref{ss:intro-to-lifting-quasi-stable-sections}, \ref{ss:sketch-of-proof-of-higher-Cartier-criterion}, \ref{ss:calculation-local-cohomology}, \ref{ss:canonical-lift} are mostly self-contained and cover topics such as Witt vectors, basics of quasi-$F$-splittings, higher Cartier operator, quasi-$F$-stable sections, explicit calculations, and canonical liftings of quasi-$F$-split varieties modulo $p^2$.
 These subsections do not utilise log pairs; in particular, they do not require any understanding of log $F$-splittings or Witt divisorial sheaves.
 The reader might consider exploring these subsections first before delving into the technical aspects of our article.

-{\bf Acknowledgements.} The authors thank Mircea {\mustata} for valuable conversations related to the content of the paper. \begin{itemize} \item Kawakami was supported by JSPS KAKENHI Grant number JP22J00272. \item Takamatsu was supported by JSPS KAKENHI Grant number JP22J00962. \item Tanaka was supported by JSPS KAKENHI Grant number JP18K13386. \item Witaszek was supported by NSF research grant DMS-2101897. \item Yoshikawa was supported by JSPS KAKENHI Grant number JP20J11886. \item Yobuko was supported by JSPS KAKENHI Grant number JP19K14501. \end{itemize}
+{\bf Acknowledgements.} The authors thank Mircea {\mustata} for valuable conversations related to the content of the paper.
+They are also grateful to Shunsuke Takagi for helpful comments. {\cora They thank the anonymous referees for many valuable comments that have improved the article.} \begin{itemize} \item Kawakami was supported by JSPS KAKENHI Grant number JP22KJ1771 and JP24K16897. \item Takamatsu was supported by JSPS KAKENHI Grant number JP22J00962. \item Tanaka was supported by JSPS KAKENHI Grant numbers JP18K13386, JP22H01112, and JP23K03028. \item Witaszek was supported by NSF research grant DMS-2101897. \item Yobuko was supported by JSPS KAKENHI Grant number JP19K14501. \item Yoshikawa was supported by JSPS KAKENHI Grant number JP20J11886. \end{itemize}